sarahymurphy/sarahymurphy.github.io/about/index.md

 I grew up in central Maine and currently live in eastern Washington with my cat, Flame.
 I collect houseplants and like taking pictures in my free time.

-In 2020 I was awarded a Departmnent of Energy Office of Science Graduate Student Research fellowship, allowing me to perform some of my doctoral research with scientists at the Pacific Northwest National Laboratory.
+In 2020 I was awarded a Departmnent of Energy Office of Science Graduate Student Research fellowship, allowing me to conduct some of my doctoral research with scientists at the Pacific Northwest National Laboratory.

 <img src="Sarah2023-1738.jpeg" align="right">
 <br>